-Simply put, we give you the tools you need to improve the way you manage your maintenance and operations to control costs and boost overall productivity.
-From Condition Assessment and Asset Life Information Management to our integrated risk based methodologies (RCM3 and RBI3), we are focused on increasing asset value through reducing the cost of ownership and increasing return on asset (ROA) value.
+Simply put, we give you tools to improve the way you manage maintenance and operations, controlling costs and boosting overall productivity.
+From Condition Assessment and Asset Life Information Management to our integrated risk based methodologies (RCM3 and RBI3), we focus on increasing asset value by reducing the cost of ownership and increasing return on asset (ROA) value.

 What do some of the largest and most successful companies on every continent around the globe have in common?
 They’ve all relied on the dedicated service and expertise of the Aladon Network and its members.
 Since 1986, our global network has trained tens of thousands of people worldwide, helping companies in all industries improve operational productivity and reliability.

 1981 – Aladon’s Founder, John Moubray first encountered Reliability-Centered Maintenance and soon became aware of its universality and the extent to which it filled a void in general industrial maintenance thinking.

 1983 – Under the personal guidance and mentorship of Stan Nowlan (one of the founding members of RCM in the airline industry), John worked with Stan Nowlan to develop a suite of training and support services designed to transfer the technology of RCM to industrial clients until Stan’s death in 1995.

 1986 – John Moubray founded Aladon Ltd. (then Aladon LLC in 1998) and headed the company as CEO until his death in 2004.